 The system of value added tax (VAT) in the Netherlands is based on EU regulation and essentially the same as that used in the rest of the EU.
-However, there still are some significant differences in details between various Member States of the EU, especially with regard to the tax rates and formal VAT requirements and the applicable business context.
+However, there still are some significant differences in details between various Member States of the EU, especially with regard to the VAT rates, formal VAT requirements and the applicable business context.